spring-io/develocity-conventions/README.md

 #### URL

 By default, https://ge.spring.io will be used as the remote cache server.
-The server can be configured using the `GRADLE_ENTERPRISE_CACHE_SERVER` environment variable.
+The server can be configured using the `DEVELOCITY_CACHE_SERVER` environment variable.
 For backwards compatibility, `GRADLE_ENTERPRISE_CACHE_URL` is also supported for a limited time.
 `/cache/` is removed from the end of the URL and the remainder is used to configure the remote cache server.